Scientists re-discover tiny lost frog species in Zimbabwe

-It took Becker and his team a full year to plan the December 2016 expedition to Zimbabwe’s Chimanimani Mountains, funded in part by the Mohamed bin Zayed Species Conservation Fund.
+It took Becker and his team a full year to plan the December 2016 expedition to Zimbabwe’s Chimanimani Mountains, funded by the Mohamed bin Zayed Species Conservation Fund.
 The trip was meant to be a last-ditch effort to look for the Sinkhole Squeaker (Arthroleptis troglodytes), which was last seen in 1962—the year it was discovered in sinkholes on the eastern side of the mountain range.
 Becker, who is a master’s student at the University of Cape Town, says he anticipated that they would return empty-handed like the many previous expeditions.

 It wasn’t until after the first grueling day of digging through sinkholes and clambering through deep caves in search of the small frog, which is no bigger than a bottle cap, that hope arrived in the form of a distant and peculiar whistling call.
 Becker was out on a moonlit walk while the rest of the team cooked dinner at camp when he heard the first call and suspected right away that the squeaky call belonged to a frog species in the Arthroleptis genus.
 It took him 45 minutes to track the source, but when he finally got eyes on the individual, Becker says he knew immediately that he had done what many expeditions before him had failed to do: re-discover the elusive Sinkhole Squeaker.